QOps tackles a local repository creation. No need to do it manually.

 - Specify a passphrase.
 Leave empty to avoid asking on every login attempt.

-- Confirm passphrase and check information displayed about the place where files are stored.
+- Confirm the passphrase and check the information displayed about the place where files are stored.

 - Add an SSH key to the Git Provider Account